Hernandezn/jenkins-cicd/README.md

 # Reimbursement Project

 Full-stack Web development project made in 2 weeks from technologies that I started off unfamiliar with.
+Allows employee & manager users to log in and manage reimbursement tickets.

-Technologies used, from backend to frontend:
+## Technologies used, from backend to frontend

 - **Amazon AWS RDS**